How to Choose the Best Robo-Advisor for You

 If financial planners have been working just fine, why switch to robo-advisors?

 The problem is that human financial planners aren’t working just fine for many people.
 Financial professions often charge 1-2% AUM annually.
 Compared to the average robo-advisor, which charges 0.20-0.50% AUM, these financial professionals seem quite expensive.
-While some robo-advisors like Schwab, M1 Finance, SoFi, and Axos Invest do not charge investment management fees.
+While some robo-advisors like Schwab, M1 Finance, SoFi, and Fidelity Go (for the first $25,000) do not charge investment management fees.

-Because of the necessary expenses and time restrictions of keeping human financial planners employed, these services are often only available to wealthier investors who have a large investment ready to go.
+Because of the necessary expenses and time restrictions of keeping human financial planners employed, traditional financial advisors are often only available to wealthier investors who have a a mid-six figure portfolio.

 Still, robo-advisors have the edge in terms of access: since they’re available 24/7 and rely on automated algorithms to make decisions, clients can be assured their money is constantly working for them.